cheznic/DevOps-with-Terraform/first-ec2/README.md

 export TF_VAR_access_key="123abc"
 export TF_VAR_secret_key="abc123"
 ```
-All environment variables will be consider by Terraform.
+All environment variables starting with 'TF_VAR_' will be consider by Terraform.
 In the provider file access_key and secret_key are defined as variables.
 Terraform will inject the environment variables as needed during execution.

 ### Create your ec2
-From within the the working folder where you created the ```*.rf``` files run the command ```$ terraform plan```.
+Using your Terminal app, change directory to the the working folder where you created the ```*.tf``` files.
+Run the command ```$ terraform plan```.

-This will run a no operation execution of your files.  the output is something like the following:
+This will run a no operation execution of all ```*.tf``` files within the current folder.
+Dependencies and sequence is calculated by Terraform.
+The output is something like the following:
 ```text
 An execution plan has been generated and is shown below.
 Resource actions are indicated with the following symbols: